cleanmedia/cleanwall/README.md

 systemctl start systemd-timesyncd.service
 ```

-# Get Ready for Ansible (one time only)
+# Prepare the Developer Linux Computer for doing Ansible Deployments (needed once only)

 This is how we prepare our developer linux computer to be able to install the cleanwall target system.
-It is needed only once and can be done from Ubuntu.
+It is needed only once and can easiest be done from any Ubuntu flavour or other Linux.

 ```
-TARGET=192.168.11.114 # set to the target machine's IP DEV=192.168.11.149 # IP of developer linux desktop used to deploy the target
+TARGET=192.168.11.114 # set to the target machine's IP your router assigned on its LAN 1 port.
+DEV=192.168.11.149 # IP of the developer linux desktop used to deploy the target

+# Please check if the following commands are available on your $DEV machine - and install them, if not.

 ssh $DEV
 # eventually re-create the login key: